iot-lnu/In-Depth-IoT-Workshop/README.md

 # The Things Stack (TTS)

 :::danger
-**⚠️ Important ⚠️ Make sure the LoRa antenna is connected properly before running any LoRa or Sigfox code on your device.
+**⚠️ Important ⚠️ Make sure the LoRa antenna is connected properlym before running any LoRa or Sigfox code on your device.
 Not doing so might break your device.** You can find how to properly connect the antenna [here](#Connect-the-antenna).
 :::

 ## 1. Register